Fred Basset (greyhound)

-Fred Basset (born 4 October 2004) is a greyhound dog which was owned and raced by Australian comedy duo Hamish & Andy.
-The dog's name is taken from the comic strip character Fred Basset, whose strip featured regularly on the Hamish & Andy radio show.
+Fred Basset (born 4 October 2004 as Hoppa) is a greyhound dog that was owned and raced by Australian comedy duo Hamish & Andy.
+The dog's name is taken from the comic strip character Fred Basset, whose strip featured regularly on the Hamish & Andy radio show for a period of time.
 Since retiring from racing, Fred Basset has become an ambassador for greyhound adoption.

 History

 The search for a greyhound

 Andy Lee was nominated for the 2006 Cleo Bachelor of the Year competition.
 Hamish Blake took $860 (initially intended for a holiday for himself and his girlfriend) and won over $12000 for betting on Andy to win.

-Listeners suggestions led to the duo continuing gambling.
-The pair found "Ange the Dog Whisperer", a greyhound trainer who provided a greyhound sired by Awesome Assassin.
+Listeners' suggestions led to the duo continuing gambling.
+The pair found "Ange the Dog Whisperer", a greyhound trainer who provided a greyhound named Hoppa sired by Awesome Assassin.
 On 26 August 2006, this greyhound was named Fred Basset after receiving 77% of listeners' votes.
 In September 2006, Hamish and Andy purchased the greyhound for $9,000.

 The People's Greyhound

 Fred's journey was a regular feature on Hamish and Andy's Melbourne-based afternoon drivetime radio show since Andy won Bachelor of the Year.
-Through every step of the journey, the boys have pushed the idea that Fred is "The People's Greyhound", purportedly since without the continued support of the listeners, Andy would never have won.
+Through every step of the journey, the duo pushed the idea that Fred is "The People's Greyhound", purportedly since without the continued support of the listeners, Andy would never have won.

-Fans of the show flocked to Fred Basset's first ever race in Melbourne on 12 October 2006.
-Unfortunately he placed last in Race 4 at Sandown Raceway (which was named The Hamish and Andy Stakes), but fans remained supportive.
+Fans of the show flocked to Fred Basset's first-ever race in Melbourne on 12 October 2006.
+To the dismay of the duo and his fans, he placed last in Race 4 at Sandown Raceway (which was named The Hamish and Andy Stakes), but fans remained supportive.
 Fred then went on to win the Perth Greyhound Race Day with a fairly convincing lead.

 Celebrity endorsement

-Hamish and Andy competed to find a celebrity who could relate to dogs, who would endorse Fred Basset.
-Hamish chose to pursue Paris Hilton, since she owns a 'tea cup' chihuahua, while Andy chose John Travolta.
+Hamish and Andy competed to find a celebrity who could relate to dogs and who would endorse Fred Basset.
+Hamish chose to pursue Paris Hilton, since she owns a 'teacup' chihuahua, while Andy chose John Travolta.
 After fruitless phone calls to American Scientology churches, followed up with a call to Qantas, Andy managed to find a representative from Football Federation Australia promising to find Travolta's details.
-After a few more days of dead ends, Hamish then received Kiefer Sutherland's mobile phone number but was unable to obtain his endorsement.
+After a few more days of dead ends, Hamish then received Kiefer Sutherland's mobile phone number but was unable to obtain his endorsement; a day later, Blake claims Sutherland replied "please delete my number".
 Currently, Mike Whitney officially endorses Fred.